 Are students entitled to any days off from practicum?

 Students are not required to attend practicum during the Winter Reading Week, religious holidays, or any other holidays that are observed by the agency during the practicum period.
 There is no break in practicum between the Winter and Spring terms.
 Please refer to the MSW Practicum Manual for guidelines on absence from placement.

 Do thesis students have shorter placements?

 Yes.
 Students who are approved to†complete a thesis receive an exemption from a set†number of placement days.
 Please review the†Policy and Procedures section of the MSW Practicum Manual for details about Thesis Exemptions.

 If I participate in FSW Committees, can I use this time towards my practicum hours?

 Yes, participation in school committees counts as practicum hours.
 This must be negotiated with the Practicum Instructors and they must be provided adequate notice Ė prior to the beginning of your placement if possible.

-Students must submit a formal proposal to request a change to their Field of Study by completing the Field of Study Change Request form prior to the deadline.
-Requests are reviewed by the Programs & Admissions Coordinator and the Practicum Coordinator.
+Students must submit a formal proposal to request a change to their Field of Study by completing the Field of Study Change Request Form prior to the deadline.
+Requests are reviewed by the Program Coordinator and the Practicum Coordinator.

 Can students request to change their Field of Study prior to starting their placement?